Three people charged in connection with Liam Payne’s death

 The office also said it had completed a detailed analysis of more than 800 hours of video footage from security cameras and obtained several dozen testimonies from hotel staff, family members, friends and medical professionals.

+The translated statement said: “Although other medical background information from the victim’s clinical history must still be analysed, the phenomenon of the lack of defence or self-preservation reflex in the fall, together with other relevant data from his consumption, allow us to conclude that Liam Payne was not fully conscious or was experiencing a state of noticeable decrease or loss of consciousness at the time of the fall.”

+The musician’s body was handed over to his father Geoff Payne last weekend, according to the statement.

-According to the post-mortem examination, Payne died from multiple injuries as well as internal and external bleeding caused by the fall.
+A post-mortem examination said Payne died from multiple injuries as well as internal and external bleeding caused by the fall.

 His body was found in the hotel’s internal courtyard.